Not scared; was helping save lives: Youth Congress chief after police questioning over COVID relief | Politics

 Srinivas said he answered questions of the police team and also submitted a detailed written response to its queries.

-Congress' chief spokesperson Randeep Surjewala said at a time when people are craving for help all over the country, the government is wasting its time by indulging in ''raid raaj'' instead of helping the people. ''By raiding the IYC chief, PM (Narendra) Modi and (Union Home Minister) Amit Shah have done a shameful act,'' he said.
-BJP MP Gambhir, who has been helping people with oxygen concentrators and medicines, said opposition parties should refrain from politicising due process of the law.
+Congress' chief spokesperson Randeep Surjewala said that at a time when people need help all over the country, the government is wasting its time by indulging in ''raid raaj'' instead of helping the people. ''By raiding the IYC chief, PM (Narendra) Modi and (Union Home Minister) Amit Shah have done a shameful act,'' he said.
+BJP MP Gambhir, who has been helping people with oxygen concentrators and medicines, said opposition parties should refrain from politicising the due process of the law.

 Mehdi said he has submitted his response to a Crime Branch officer.